GustavoRassi/Udemy/README.md

 # Udemy
-- A folder for my projects made on the udemy python course that I'm currently taking.
+- A folder for my projects made along with the udemy python course that I'm currently taking.

 # What I've Learned